 Manufactured Home: A single family dwelling, transportable in one or more sections, which is built on a permanent foundation and is connected to required utilities.
 For floodplain management purposes only, the term “manufactured home” also includes park trailers, travel trailers, and other similar vehicles placed on the site for more than 180 consecutive days.
 See also Single Family Dwelling, Mobile Home.
 This definition dos not apply to the terms “manufactured home” as used in Section 5.6 and Table 2.7 “Manufactured Home” as used in Section 5.6 and Table 2.7 are defined in Section 5.6 (G).

-Manufacturing: The processing, treatment and/or conversion of raw or semi-finished materials into a different form or state.
-This definition does not include the processing of agricultural goods raised on the premises, which falls under the definition of Agriculture.
-See also Light Industry.

 Mean Sea Level: The standard datum to which base flood elevations shown on Flood Insurance Rate Maps, and typical contour elevations, are referenced.